Terms And Conditions

 New Member means a consumer who, at the time of the referral by Affiliate to Paysafe in accordance with clause 2, does not have an existing Member Account.

-Paysafe Merchant means an individual, a body corporate, an association, a partnership, a trust or any other entity or organisation that has been accepted by: (a) Paysafe Merchant Services Limited (formerly known as “Optimal Payments Merchant Services Limited”); or (b) Skrill Limited, to accept online payments from Members for goods and services.
+Paysafe Merchant means an individual, a body corporate, an association, a partnership, a trust or any other entity or organisation that has been accepted by: (a) Paysafe Financial Services Limited; or (b) Skrill Limited, to accept online payments from Members for goods and services.

 Paysafe Services means the Skrill Services and the Neteller Services.